oshiomah1/oshiomah1.github.io/_posts/2021-1-03-Week_5_walkthrough.md

 First, try this: `echo "I love science"`.
 See how it prints text to the terminal for you to read?
 Now we're going to put that text in a file, using echo and the `>>` operator.
 Try this:

 `echo "Hello world!" >> hello_world.txt`

+The `>>` operator will append the output of another program to the end of a file; since your `hello_world.txt` is currently empty, "Hello world!" is all that file will consist of.

+Next, you're going to want to turn in the PATH to your file; to get the PATH of a file (rather than a directory, like `pwd` does), try this:

+`realpath hello_world.txt`

+Send me this, along with your student ID/password combo and your group members' names, and your lab for today is complete!